Services

 Zotero List of Publications

-The “Resources – Munitions in the Sea” collection hosted on Zotero is a growing, curated bibliography of publications addressing munitions dumped at sea.
-It is maintained under the auspices of JPI Oceans and invites expert contributions to help expand and refine the list.
-Interested researchers can send suggestions or report missing works to knowledge-munitions@jpi-oceans.eu.
+The “Resources – Munitions in the Sea” collection hosted on Zotero is a growing, curated bibliography of publications addressing munitions in the sea.
+It is maintained and curated by a core group of the EU-funded MMinE-SwEEPER project.
+Experts are invited to contribute in expanding and refining the list.
+Interested researchers can send suggestions to one of the following email addresses.

-The goal of this initiative is to provide a tagged, central repository of literature that particularly supports early-career researchers and others exploring this topic.
-It is structured to facilitate easy searching, categorisation and discovery of relevant studies.
+The goal of this initiative is to provide a tagged literature repository that particularly supports early-career researchers and others exploring this topic.
+It is structured and categorised to facilitate easy searching and discovery of relevant studies.
+To acknowledge the use of this database we encourage users to include the following text in their work:

 EMODnet Map Viewer